 To “save” the rural, both Mahatma Gandhi and his wife Kasturba Gandhi, preached the idea of personal hygiene and aspired for Indian villages to adopt the system of modern toilets, as opposed to public defecation in the crop fields.
 This drive towards collective/community sanitation by Gandhis was essentially fueled by the casteist tradition of occupational stratification, whereby the Dalits were expected and forced to clean human waste.
 Thus, a systematic drive towards westernising India and ridding it of its traditional casteism was marked by the initiative to construct toilets for all its citizens.

 However, the contemporary politics around toilets isn’t that simple.
 While sanitation as a lifestyle and as a discourse, have increasingly received great importance, it is crucial for us to reflect upon the caste, class, religious and gender hierarchies that structure the entire system.
 Along with these categories of analysis, the new movements—queer and disability rights—have sparked further questions around the accessibility of toilets:

 Who builds these toilets?
 Who cleans them?
 In their effort to abide by the gender binary, what kind of consequences do non-binary people face?
-Are these toilets engineered taking into consideration people with disabilities or differently abled people?
+Are these toilets engineered taking into consideration people with disabilities?

 In this article, I attempt to look at these junctures of enquiry which pose broader questions about understanding toilets as an intersection for imagining the co-existence of the politics of identities and their varied manifestations.